lhqezio/bloxtr8/documentation/guides/kafka-microservice-development.md

 The outbox publisher polls the database for unpublished events and reliably publishes them to Kafka.

+**Important**: The outbox publisher handles Kafka publishing automatically.
+You only need to write events to the `outbox` table - the publisher handles the rest (including retries, DLQ, and idempotent publishing).

 ```typescript
 import { createOutboxPublisher } from '@bloxtr8/outbox-publisher';
 import { createConfig } from '@bloxtr8/kafka-client';